sudeepsinghal/HSN-Code-Validator-Suggestion-Agent-Google-ADK-Python-/README.md

 If you want to directly run the project you can go ahead and click the link below. http://192.168.3.46:8501

+OR

+You can directly run the below command after navigating in the project folder. streamlit run streamlit_app.py

 ```
 ## 🚀 How to Run